Exhibitions

 BOOK WITCH uses bibliomancy as her starting point.
 Bibliomancy is an oracular divining tradition, whereby a seeker opens a sacred text at random, and looks for answers to life’s questions.
 The cards in her oracle were generated from text found in books borrowed from UTS Library.

-BOOK WITCH now invites you to do the same at THE BIBLIOMANCY FEAST.
-Located outside the Library on Level 7 where she is dressed in her finest party attire, the BOOK WITCH will help you be more open to possibilities, generate new meanings and connections and find the answers you seek.
+BOOK WITCH invited you to do the same at THE BIBLIOMANCY FEAST.
+Located outside the Library on Level 7 where she was dressed in her finest party attire, the BOOK WITCH helped you be more open to possibilities, generate new meanings and connections and find the answers you seek.

-THE BIBLIOMANCY FEAST is a physical engagement where you have the opportunity to make your own tarot card with the BOOK WITCH.
+THE BIBLIOMANCY FEAST was a physical engagement where you had the opportunity to make your own tarot card with the BOOK WITCH.

-If you can't make it on to campus here is all you need to know to do some bibliomancy at home: Bibliomancy Instructions
+If you couldn't make it on to campus here is all you need to know to do some bibliomancy at home: Bibliomancy Instructions

 Acknowledgements